Tom Bolack: Politics

+Lieutenant Governor

 In 1960, Bolack was elected lieutenant governor by a margin of 279 votes, becoming the first Republican lieutenant governor in New Mexico since 1928.
 That Bolack, an "Anglo" (or New Mexican not of Spanish or Indian descent), was able to defeat a candidate with Spanish ancestry in statewide elections was seen as one of several signs of the decline of the influence of long-time United States Senator Dennis Chavez.
 Democrats challenged the narrow victory, on the basis that some voters on Navajo reservations should have been required to vote outside of their reservations, but the New Mexico Supreme Court ruled in Bolack's favor.

+Governor

 Governor Edwin L. Mechem was defeated in his bid for re-election and, when he resigned on November 30, 1962, Bolack became governor, serving the remainder of Mechem's term.
 Bolack, in his first act as governor, appointed Mechem to fill the vacancy in the United States Senate caused by the recent death of Dennis Chavez.
 Bolack served as governor until newly elected Governor Jack M. Campbell was sworn in on January 1, 1963.

 In 1976, Bolack co-chaired a bipartisan group that aimed to reform New Mexico's election legislation, after the state was included on a list of several states with unfair elections.
 In addition to lobbying for reform, the group offered $1,000 to anyone providing information leading to the arrest of an election-law violator.

 Personal life

-Bolack's wife was Alice (nee Schwerdtfeger) Bolack.
+Bolack's wife was Alice (née Schwerdtfeger) Bolack.
 They had three children.

+Death

 In 1985, Bolack suffered a stroke and had to use a wheelchair.
 On May 20, 1998, Bolack died in Farmington, New Mexico.
 Bolack's body was cremated and his ashes were scattered over his Farmington ranch using 16 specially-made fireworks on Fourth of July, 1999.